 Mytrah Energy has maintained a conservative approach to the solar auctions it has participated in, winning with strong tariffs that deliver good economics.
 Last year we secured power purchase agreements for 422 MW of solar to be built across three states, with our first solar projects set to be fully operational this year.
 The economics must make sense if we are to both deliver power at competitive prices but also be commercially viable and build enterprise value.
 This is also true of wind.
 The industry is learning fast and recognises that the pricing must be right if we are collectively to deliver on India's renewable energy ambitions.
 The good thing about a free market is that it will adapt accordingly.
+India is at the forefront of renew-

 India is at the forefront of renewable energy development.
 For any economy looking to cement its longterm future, whether established or developing, renewable energy needs to be centre stage right now.
-The renewable rhetoric, but the likes of India and China won't be changing course regardless of other countries political processes, because these countries know that the continued growth of renewable energy infrastructure will build better economies.
+The world should be concerned about antirenewable rhetoric, but the likes of India and China won't be changing course regardless of other countries' political processes, because these countries know that the continued growth of renewable energy infrastructure will build better economies.
 For Mytrah Energy, renewable power is certainly the most exciting industry to be part of right now.